-As previously discussed, Herndon Farms will have three access points as shown on the site plans.
+As previously discussed, Herndon Farms will have two access points as shown on the site plans.
 The southern access point will lead directly to the commercial buildings and will have approximately 100' of storage along 15-501N.
 The northern access point will lead to residential lots and will provide a right-in-right-out access.
-One additional access point will be to Vickers Road, providing access to a signaled intersection on 15501 by the community.
 The layout, upgrades, and flow details are further detailed in the Traffic Impact Analysis in Exhibit E from Kimley-Horn and E.1.1 is the DOT access point analysis for the development's access points.

-Herndon Farms Stormwater Runoff
+Stormwater Runoff